 Entrance

 Based on school reports and interview for all year groups, plus predicted results for Common Entrance for year 9 entry or GCSEs for sixth form and an informal interview/meeting with the head.
-Scholarships are awarded based on papers in six subject
+Scholarships are awarded based on papers in six subjects,

 - Open days